CLAWS Feline Welfare Study

 For those participants who are enthusiastic and living in the areas of Bristol, Bath and North East Somerset, North Somerset and South Gloucestershire, we will also be looking for cats to join our ‘Felines in Focus’ (FIF) group, in order that we can directly observe their cat’s behaviour and run some behavioural tests at set time points within the 2 year study period.
 This is a very important aspect of the study as it will enable us to collect detailed data on cat behaviour and examine its link with feline welfare, as well as investigating feline personalities and learning abilities.

 Newsletters are produced approximately every 6 months to update owners of study cats about the progress of the study, such as how many cats we have recruited and preliminary results as they become available.
 Click the links below to read the study newsletters.
+(PDF, 702kB)